Posts Tagged ‘Washington Pottery’

 1960s lion tile designed by Kenneth Townsend

-Detail from fabric peg bag
+Detail from a vintage fabric peg bag

 Vintage children’s book cover